barryclark/jekyll-now/_posts/2018-1-10-ComputerVisionArchitecture.md

 function in case of multi-classification.
 It will measure the score for each label so that we could choose the label for the input image.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Generally speaking, Convolutional Layer, Pooling Layer and Fully-Connected Layer are the principal components of ConvNet in the image classification task.
+Generally speaking, Convolutional Layer, Pooling Layer and Fully-Connected Layer are the principal components of ConvNet in the image classification task.
 To make use these layers at its best, the researchers in Deep Learning community try to contruct different network architectures.
 One of the most popular benchmark is the ImageNet challenge.
 In the next part, we will focus on the architectures that we have implemented in